rest1h/DeepWalk/README.md

     https://github.com/benedekrozemberczki/karateclub

-- This codes doesn't include the hierarchical softmax and negative sampling.
+- The hierarchical softmax and negative sampling are not implemented.